 Shade sails come in various colors and designs; thus, when people are purchasing shade sails for their backyards, they look for curb appeal and aesthetics rather than the functionality of the shade sail.
 That’s where they are wrong.
 Shade sail’s main purpose is to protect you from harsh UV rays and reduce the sun glare, and color plays a major role in doing so.

-Thus, before choosing a shade sail for your home project, check out our guide on how to choose the shade sail color that is right for sun protection and curb appeal.
+Thus, before choosing a shade sail for your home project, check out our guide on what is the best sun shade sail color for sun protection and curb appeal.
 Let’s get started!

 First things first, what’s the purpose of installing a shade sail?
 Are you using it for sun protection, or do you want to increase the curb appeal and match the aesthetic of your home?
 Are you installing the shade sails in a residential or commercial area?